 PPB Field Experience

-*Please note field experiences will be modified beginning fall 2020 due to COVID19.
+*Please note field experiences will resume fall 2021.
 Further information will be posted to this site when available.

 The field experience consists primarily of directed observation and participation in a real classroom setting at a school within a 70-mile radius of Georgia Southern University.